+Services are impacted by COVID-19 response.
 Current Naropa faculty can borrow audiovisual equipment such as multimedia projectors, laptops, digital voice and video recorders, and more from the library.
 The library staff is available for consultations.

+Services are impacted by COVID-19 response.
 Faculty are welcome to use our Interlibrary Loan service to obtain materials we don't own.
 While many libraries charge us a fee and we often pass this fee on to users, faculty fees are paid for by the library.

 Information on other local libraries is also available to help you locate and borrow material you need in the most efficient way possible.

 Faculty and instructors at Naropa are encouraged to think through copyright and fair use when preparing course materials.
 Please see the tools below, which can assist you in making informed decisions about copyright.

 Fair Use Evaluator: this tool can help you understand the "fairness" of a use under U.S. Copyright Code.
 It will also provide you with documentation regarding your fair use decisions that you can save for future reference.